|Intermission: Reworking my Goals for Day of Fudge|

 The other trend is (and if you disagree, by all means, comment) that some of this material feels a little dry.
 The actual bits of Fudge 101 will be spruced up once its seen a few drafts, to help draw the first time reader in.
 My commentary, however, doesnt' seem to stand out as much.
 I think that gaming material should be a fun read even if you never get to play, so I dont need the material to be as grey as the backgrounds on the website (I'm sure even the Grey Ghost was much more colorful).

 Also, as I mention in the title, the Day of Fudge is coming up.
 I will be running something for that day, and I want to do something here to make a splash.
 I'm certainly not going to be able to finish the whole of Fudge 101 in a month, so what to do?

 1. Assemble the Character Generation Bits and have them ready for Day of Fudge :

 I will take the posts I've already done, edit them together and add the necessary bits, and post that before May is out (hopefully within a month of this post).
-An outline of the rules bits that I plan to use them with will also be provided, for those that have Fudge 10th Anniversary Edition and can handle the GM'ing themselves.
+An outline of the rules bits that I plan to use them with will also be provided, for those that have Fudge 10th Anniversary Edition and how much does cialis cost link for you can handle the GM'ing themselves.

 I will still comment about what and how I am doing, I just may not post the whole work in the blog, as a lot of it is just selecting the write bits of OGL'ed material to accompany my work.
 But, as is the mission of the blog, I'll document my work and thoughts for you so you can how it goes, and comment on all the things I'll need to fix.